fabianopinto/e/README.md

 ## Troubleshooting

-### Wrong permissions

-If you encounter a "Security risk" message while loading an environment file, please refer to the [Security](#Security) section above.

 ### Required utilities

 To traverse the folder structure and process environment files, the utilities `cut`, `sed`, and `sort` are utilized.